DataDog/documentation/content/integrations/aws.md

 1. Open the [AWS Integration tile](https://app.datadoghq.com/account/settings#integrations/amazon_web_services).
 2. Select the **Access Keys (GovCloud or China Only)** tab.
-3. Enter your AWS Access Key and AWS Secret Key.
-Note: only access and secret keys for China and GovCloud are accepted.
+3. Enter your AWS Access Key and AWS Secret Key. **Only access and secret keys for China and GovCloud are accepted.**
 4. Choose the services you want to collect metrics for on the left side of the dialog.
 You can optionally add tags to all hosts and metrics.
 Also if you want to only monitor a subset of EC2 instances on AWS, tag them and specify the tag in the limit textbox here.
 5. Click **Install Integration**.